agencemacmedia/SymfonyDynamicDataTableBundle/README.md

     }
 ```

-**Here are the parameters that are required by the service :**

-- The class of the object you're using (in this case Advert::class)
-- The path to the twig view that formats the data (the second view we created)
-    For this twig view we recommend having a public variable in your Class that references the path
-    Ex:
-    ```php
-    const DATATABLE_Edit = 'YourNameSpace:Advert/DATATABLE_TEMPLATES:dataFormating.html.twig';
-    ```
 You can send the response you get from the service back directly to the DataTable.

 And that's pretty much all for the controller part and how to use the Bundle!